 Director, Sheriff Billy Hancock

-Billy Hancock is a 41 year veteran of Public Safety serving his fourth year as sheriff re-elected in 2016.
-He was appointed as Sheriff of Crisp County in March of 2014, later that year winning the special election by 87 percent.
-He is the Emergency Management Director of Crisp County.
-He began his career as an Emergency Medical Technician in 1976 with Crisp County EMS.
-He has spent the last 38 years in law enforcement, first sworn in in 1979 as a part-time Deputy with the Crisp County Sheriff’s Office.
-He later went to work for the Georgia State Patrol where he was stationed at various locations.
-He returned to the Crisp County Sheriff’s Office where he has spent the last 31 years.
+Billy Hancock started his career in Public Safety in 1976, and he is currently serving his 3rd term as Sheriff of Crisp County.
+He has also served as the Emergency Management Director of Crisp County since 2014.
+Hancock began his career as an Emergency Medical Technician with Crisp County EMS.
+He has spent over 40 years in law enforcement, first sworn in 1979 as a part-time Deputy with the Crisp County Sheriff’s Office.
+He later went to work for the Georgia State Patrol, where he was stationed at various locations.
+He returned to the Crisp County Sheriff’s Office in 1990.
 He held the position of Chief Deputy for 19 years and served as the Deputy Director of the Crisp County Emergency Management Agency for 14 years.

 Hancock, earned his Georgia Emergency Management Professional Certification in 2007.
 Hancock was the Deputy EMA director of Crisp County Emergency Management from 1995 until his appointed as Director March 11, 2014.
 He is responsible for all emergency planning, mitigation, and response to emergencies for Crisp County.
 Writes and implements County Disaster Plans and Hazard Mitigation Plans for Crisp County.
 Manages plans of action during local disasters and significant weather events.
 Responsible for the operation and administration of the Crisp County Enhanced 911.
 Enhanced 911 includes 14 employees and handles all emergency and non-emergency calls dispatched to all City and County Public Safety.

 Deputy Director, Tammera Sears